Ascended Heroes English Spoilers and Card List

 Here is the card I alluded to at an earlier point in this guide: the powerful new Nighttime Mine Stadium.
 While this card limits the power of any Tera Pokemon, it’s particularly effective into Dragapult ex – an otherwise top tier deck that will be significantly harmed by this particular tech.
 You could see Dragapult ex slip in popularity and play share at the top of competition once this card gets released.

-Ascended Heroes Secret Rare cards
+Ascended Heroes Special Illustration Rare cards

 Special Pokemon sets are notorious for being jammed packed with plenty of gorgeous alternate art cards to chase.
 Given this set has a pretty insane high number of cards (290 in total versus just 175 in Prismatic Evolutions), odds look good that Ascended Heroes will be no exception.